MichaelGentilini/Psychic-Game/README.md

 # Psychic-Game

-In this game, a random letter will be completed by the computer.
+In this game, a random letter will be guessed by the computer.

 The user must guess by pressing letter keys on the keyboard.